Otter-Bots/subpackages/packages/blacklist-plugin/readme.md

-# Blocklist-plugin
+#  Blacklist Plugin
-A plugin for the sapphire framework that adds preconditions for our blocklist
+A plugin for the Sapphire Framework that adds preconditions for our blacklist.